-As described in the EA, in 2021, the air tour industry represented less than 1% of employment in Hawai'i County.
-Air tour operators in this area provide air tours over other sites besides the Park.
+As described in the EA, in 2021, approximately 800 individuals worked in the air transportation industry in Maui County (which includes both the air tour industry plus commercial airlines and airport employees), representing approximately 1.2% of the county's total employment (refer to Section 3.7.1 of the EA).
 The ATMP will result in lost revenue from air tours within the ATMP boundary.
 However, the ATMP does not prohibit operators from making up this revenue in other ways such as using their aircraft for other business ventures or conducting air tours elsewhere within the region.
 Also, the ATMP could result in some economic benefit to businesses within the study area that benefit from quieter noise levels and/or the absence of human-caused sounds, which may include Park visitation.
 Thus, it is expected that there would only be minor impacts on regional socioeconomics, including the community tax base, which may fluctuate in response to changes in the air tour industry.
 Therefore, there would be no significant socioeconomic impacts as a result of the ATMP.

 Some environmental justice populations are present within the study area and currently experience the noise, air quality, and visual effects associated with air tours.
-The ATMP would result in a reduction in noise, air quality, and visual impacts compared to those currently occurring, and, therefore, would result in beneficial impacts to environmental justice populations within the study area.
+The ATMP would result in a reduction in noise, air quality, and visual impacts compared to those currently occurring and therefore, would result in beneficial impacts to environmental justice populations within the study area.
 There would be no disproportionately high and adverse noise, air quality, or visual impacts to environmental justice populations and therefore no significant impacts.